Logo

 To assess suitability, we compared the acceptance rate to typical human accuracy rates reported in various publications: Li et al (2019) and King et al (2024).
 These papers indicate that human accuracy ranges from 80-85%, based on a 15-20% reported error rate for data extraction.

-We curated a gold dataset containing 107 open access studies, including a wide range of study types, journals, publishers and publication ages.
-The dataset contains 64 positive-case studies with at least one funding source and 43 negative-case studies with no funding source reported (either explicitly reported no funding or not reported at all).
+We curated a gold dataset of open access studies, including a wide range of study types, journals, publishers and publication ages.

-We evaluated the funding source extraction model using a combination of an automated LLM judge and human reviewers.
+We evaluated the extraction model using a combination of an automated LLM judge and human reviewers.
 Extracted values and supporting quotes were both assessed by an LLM judge and human reviewers.

 LLM judgements prioritised which extractions needed human review.
 Low-priority cases were where extractions matched the ground truth.
 High-priority cases were where the extraction either missed ground truth data or included data not found in the ground truth.